FuelRats/fuelrats-mirc/README.md

 - Tracks who is currently acting dispatch
 - Tracks your current client
 - Gives quick menus to send the most common statements to client or dispatch
 - Adds quick interactions for mechasqueak (our IRC bot)

+## Installation
+1. Open mIRC
+1. Open the scripts editor (Tools -> Scripts Editor)
+1. Load the script (File -> Load ...)
+1. Click `Ok` to close the editor

 ## Usage
 ### Selecting dispatch and client
 First, you need to identify the player who is currently dispatch.
 You do this by right-clicking the user's nickname (in the channel or in the nicklist).

 Next, you will need to select your current client.